โˆžCalculus IV

 Product Rule for Curl

-Compare: Divergence product rule vs. Curl product rule—both split into two terms, but divergence uses dot products throughout while curl uses a cross product in the first term.
-Remember: the operator type (dot vs. cross) stays consistent.
+Compare: Divergence product rule vs. Curl product rule.
+Both split into two terms, but divergence uses dot products throughout while curl uses a cross product in the first term.
+The operator type (dot vs. cross) stays consistent with the original operation.

 Vector Product Identities